Vadomarius: Life

 After Gundomadus was treacherously killed by his own people in 357, the Alemanni rallied themselves under Vadomarius, while remaining an ally of Constantius II.
 Julian's rise to power and Vadomarius' decision to stand by Constantius II was likely the result of intimidation, which subsequently led him to join and lead the Alamannic coalition in AD 357.
 It is possible that Vadomarius even may have supplied troops to fight against other Germanic tribesman during the Battle of Strasbourg.
 The evidence for this stems from the fact that he continued acting as an agent of Constantius II in sorting out the mess following the battle—meanwhile, he also kept an eye on Julian.
 In this regard, historian John F. Drinkwater argues that "Vadomarius should be regarded as Roman."
 Constantius II even granted Vadomarius and the Alemanni rights to settle along the western bank of the Rhine.
 Seeking to use the Alemanni against Julian the Apostate, Constantius II then incited the Germanic Alemanni to march upon his erstwhile competitor in the East, having established trust with them.
 However, Julian's military power was greater than expected and in 359, he crossed the Rhine near Mainz with his forces and scattered his enemies; thereafter he concluded peace treaties with the Alemannic kings Vadomarius, Macrian, Hariobaudes, Urius, Ursicinus and Vestralpus.

 In 360, Vadomarius attacked areas along the border of Tyrol, which greatly grieved Julian since it violated the recent treaty.
-Vadomarius was carrying out these raids along the borders areas per the urging of Constantius II, which were outlined in letters between the two.
+Vadomarius was carrying out these raids along the border areas per the urging of Constantius II, which were outlined in letters between the two.
 When Julian learned of these messages, he was incensed and invited Vadomarius to a banquet, at which he was arrested and placed under guard.
 Vadomarius was subsequently banished to Spain.

 After being a Spain for a brief period, Vadomarius then had a distinguished career in the Roman army, rising to the position of dux of Phoenice.
 Under emperor Valens, Vadomarius employed siege-warfare techniques he would have learned as a Roman soldier to besiege the supporters of the usurper Procopius in Nicaea.
 He is last heard from fighting against the Persians in Mesopotamia in 371.
 Vadomarius was succeeded as king by his son Vithicabius, who much like his father, was considered a threat to Rome.
 The emperor Gratian had Vithicabius murdered when his loyalty to the Roman throne "became suspect."
 The story of both Vadomarius and his son reveal the manner in which Romans handled their barbarian neighbors, co-opting and recruiting them when it suited their needs but against whom they often used treacherous means.